backuardo/trivia-game/README.md

 # Trivia Game :raising_hand:
-A React trivia game app and Node server that fetches questions from a Mongo database of 2500+ HQ Trivia questions.
+A React trivia game app and Node server that populates questions from a Mongo database of 2500+ HQ Trivia questions.

 ![](demo.gif)